OmegaOoh/final_project/Proposal.md

 1. To Evaluate the project or Proposal
 2. After Submission of Student
 3. Advisor Can see the submission but can't approve it yet
-4. Advisor need to assign another 2 Faculties to review the project
+4. Advisor need to assign another 2 Faculties and another 5 Students to review the project and
-5. All the faculties that assign to review the project and Project's Advisor need to approve the project, In order to completely approve projects
+5. All the Reviewer that assign to review the project and Project's Advisor need to approve the project, In order to completely approve projects
-6. All Reviewer and Advisor review the project and response with Approve or Deny
+6. All Reviewer review the project and response with score maximum of 10
 7. Add in Presentation Appointment for Advisor
+8. Presentation have maximum score of 10
-8. Summarize the result
+9. Summarize the result

+### To summarize the result
+Faculty score weight 90% (30% Each)

+Student score weight 10% (2% Each)

+score >= 50 to pass

 ------------------------------------------------------------------------------------------------------------------------